-At the request of Chris Conant and Pat Suozzi of the Lake Iroquois Association, Spring and Fall 2022 quantitative aquatic plant surveys were undertaken for Lake Iroquois, Vermont.
-The surveys occurred one-year post- treatment following aquatic plant management efforts employing the herbicide ProcellaCOR EC in 2021 for Eurasian watermilfoil control.
-The survey largely duplicated the 2017, 2019 and 2021 surveys conducted by the author (Eichler 2017, 2019 and 2021).
+At the request of Chris Conant and Pat Suozzi of the Lake Iroquois Association, Spring and Fall 2023 quantitative aquatic plant surveys were undertaken for Lake Iroquois, Vermont.
+The surveys occurred two-years post- treatment following aquatic plant management efforts employing the herbicide ProcellaCOR EC in 2021 for Eurasian watermilfoil control.
+The survey largely duplicated the 2017, 2019, 2021 and 2022 surveys conducted by the author (Eichler 2017, 2019, 2021 and 2022).
 The surveys consisted of frequency of occurrence and relative abundance data for all aquatic plant species present in points distributed throughout the lake.
 The Point-Intercept Rake Toss method presently used by the US Army Corps of Engineers and others was employed.
 The assessment includes the distribution and density of existing aquatic plant communities, the extent of exotic species infestation and a review of ongoing management efforts to control Eurasian watermilfoil (Myriophyllum spicatum).